| Safe Haskell | None |

 dynamic_lift :: QShape ba qa ca => ca -> Circ ba Source #

-(boolean circuit output) to a Bool
+Convert a Bit (boolean circuit output) to a Bool (boolean

 parameter).
 More generally, convert a data structure of Bits to a